 Working in a medical setting presents several challenges to conducting useful ethnographic research.

 Aside from the obvious challenge of running research in the high-stakes, high-intensity environment of an emergency room, there were also confidentiality and HIPAA concerns in all healthcare-related environments, particularly when it came to allowing researchers to observe situations where personal health information (PHI) would be present.
 We were not allowed to take contextual photos and therefore relied on handwritten notes and photos of the setting minus any patients or personal information.

-However, we were still able to observe products in use and gained a greater understanding of how healthcare technology can integrate into a practitioner’s larger process and ecosystem.
+However, we were still able to observe products in use and gained a greater understanding of how healthcare technology and other healthcare UX services can integrate into a practitioner’s larger process and ecosystem.

 Tips for Success

 When working in a chaotic environment like an emergency room, you might not get the opportunity to directly interact with your users — they’re busy already and don’t need an extra distraction.
 Relying on observation, staying out of the way as much as possible, and asking questions only in the spare moments of downtime (or better yet, in a follow-up interview) are the best keys to success.

 When dealing with information sensitive and private to your users, it’s important to be clear and upfront about what you’re doing, why you’re doing it, and how the information you’re gathering is going to be used.
 It’s your job to get consent from your participants every time.
 Ask permission before recording or taking photos, and have a backup plan in case the answer is no.

 Tips for Conducting Ethnographic Research

 Using Ethnographic Research in Design to Inform UX

 Ethnographic research in design can be done across the project life cycle, from early discovery to testing a live product in the field.
 But how do you decide that you need ethnography?